 While all the provinces and territories celebrate the national holiday, the day isn’t celebrated the same way across the nation.
-Most businesses close for the day.
-Depending on the province, different celebrations take place.
+Most businesses close for the day and depending on the province, different celebrations take place.
 Much of the country will observe with summer-like festivities, including barbecues, fireworks, and concerts.
-Unique to Quebec is a moving day attitude.
-Since lease agreements end on July 1st in Quebec, the holiday will take a back seat to those who don’t renew.
+However, unique to Quebec is a moving day attitude.
+Since lease agreements end on July 1st in Quebec, the holiday takes a back seat to those who don’t renew.

 Calgary, Toronto, Winnipeg, Montreal, Vancouver, Victoria, and Saskatoon may be some of the most recognizable cities in Canada.
 Beyond its independence, Canada has many other things to celebrate.
 The country’s natural beauty is breathtaking.
-Amazing bays in New Brunswick, beaches on each of the coasts and national parks throughout the country.
+There are also amazing bays in New Brunswick, beaches on each of the coasts, and national parks throughout the country.
 Don’t miss any of these.
-If the nightlife interests you, Canada knows how to entertain.
+If the nightlife interests you, Canada knows how to entertain, too.
 In the cities, you will find unmatched shopping, dining, and entertainment.

 Of course, celebrations aren’t complete unless you include something delicious.
 While the backyard barbecues will do, don’t forget the specifically Canadian creations.
 At first, maple syrup may be the only thing to come to mind, but Canadians know there’s so much more.
 For example, the spicy Caesar challenges the Bloody Mary to a flavor test when it comes to beverages.
 Canadians also love poutine – crisp fries, fresh cheese curds, and gravy.